The Good Intent Hose Co. #1, Llewellyn, was started in 1886 and later disbanded.

 In 2016, This 1985 Chevrolet D30 was loaned to the company for our DCNR Brush Crew.
 200 GPM / 200 Gal

 In 2016, This 2011 Bobcat Diesel 3400XL was purchased from Womers Landscaping.
-In house the company Lifted, New Tires, Scene Lighting and Emergency Lights n Sirens were added.
-Unit is used to transport personnel in and out of the woods.
+The company Lifted, New Tires, Scene Lighting and Emergency Lights n Sirens were added in-house.
+The unit is used to transport personnel in and out of the woods.
+2022 Unit was sold

 Detroit diesel engine 40

 500 Gallon Poly 15 kw Harrison 4 quartz lights & light tower & Hurst Rescue Tools